 Yes!
-If you employ anyone, be it a nanny, receptionist, or sales person means that you have responsibilities under employment law.
+If you employ anyone, be it a cleaner, nanny, or sales person means that you have responsibilities under employment law.

 As is usual in law, ignorance is not a defence and will not protect you!